 There’s so much to love about this cheerful plant, which develops over time into a large shrub or small tree.
 Most species top out at about 15 to 25 feet; a perfect addition to the back of the perennial border or tucked into that bare corner in the garden.
 Some varieties grow in a loose, vase-like form, while others are more rounded and compact.
 The smooth oval leaves turn brilliant shades of red or yellow in the fall and when the brown fruits rupture, they fling a single glossy black seed as far as 30 feet into the distance.

 But of all these admirable characteristics, the ‘wow factor’ for me lies in witch hazel’s stunning, spidery flowers that, depending on the species, can appear anytime from October to March.
 Ribbon-like in appearance, the blooms erupt on bare branches in clusters of bright yellow or deep red (and occasionally burnt orange.)
 The crinkled up petals develop slowly over time and can last for up to a month.

-In northern Delaware where I grew up, there was a magnificent pair of witch hazels that flanked a corner of the glass visitor’s pavilion at Winterthur Museum and Gardens.
-Beginning in late February, the blossoms would start to swell, gradually revealing slivers of the first brilliant petals.
-There was a bright yellow variety and a deep red one, and when they finally achieved full bloom, their zigzag branches together wove a brilliant tapestry of late winter color.
+In northern Delaware where I grew up, there was a magnificent pair of witch hazels flanking a corner of the glass visitor’s pavilion at Winterthur Museum and Gardens.
+Beginning in late February, the blossoms would start to swell, gradually revealing slivers of the first dazzling petals.
+There was a bright yellow variety and a deep red one, and when they finally achieved full bloom, their zigzag branches together wove a rich tapestry of late winter color.